The Department of Education is responsible to the Minister for Education.

 Eamon Ryan was appointed to the position in 2011 and is responsible for standards of staff professional conduct and integrity, management of allegations of misconduct by staff, audit, risk management, criminal history screening and legal services.

-Mr Ryan first joined the Department in 2009 and prior to this he worked as a consultant in the private sector and held senior roles in the State and Australian Governments.
+Mr Ryan joined the Department in 2009 and prior to this he worked as a consultant in the private sector and held senior roles in the State and Australian Governments.
 He has a Bachelor of Arts (Legal Studies).

 Mr Ryan reports to the Director General.